Is Your Child Not Fitting In At School? Here’s How to Help Them

 A lot of times this is so tough to achieve and many of us adults struggle with it.

 But it is what he should aim for ultimately.
-It will evolve gradually, through experiences of competence, resilience and optimism (the three key markers of self-esteem).
+It will evolve gradually, through experiences of competence, resilience and optimism.

 8. Ensure Your Child’s School is On Board